 The increasing digitisation of the shopping experience means retail businesses have more customer data than ever before.
 Using this data effectively provides new opportunities for your business to optimise the shopping experience and increase brand awareness across your consumer segments.
-Further, in wholesale distribution and import channels, globalisation and the increasing ease of doing business across borders is providing import and export opportunities.
+In wholesale distribution and import channels, globalisation and the increasing ease of doing business across borders is providing import and export opportunities.

 The influx of consumers to online shopping means retailers must develop a strong online presence and branding to build trust, remain competitive and effectively market to a range of audiences.
 In the wholesale and distribution channels, engaging in export marketing channels, such as trade shows, exhibitions, roadshows and engagement with local international trade offices, remains a key opportunity.